Honorary Order of the Palm: Insignia

 The Badge of the order exists of a gold gilt five-pointed star topped with a small balls, and gold gilt rays between the arms, resulting in a badge with the shape of a pentagon.
-The central disk shows the green palm of the Coat of arms of Suriname on white enamel, surrounded by a red enamel and gold edged ring displaying the motto in yellow (also from the Surinamese Coat of arms): JUSTITIA - PIETAS - FIDES ("Justice - Piety - Fidelity").
+The central disk shows the green palm of the Coat of arms of Suriname on white enamel, surrounded by a red enamel and gold edged ring displaying the motto in yellow (also from the Surinamese Coat of arms): JUSTITIA - PIETAS - FIDES ("Justice - Piety - Faith").
 The military division has crossed swords placed on the badge.

 The Star of the Order is an eight-pointed gold gilt star with straight rays.
 The central disc is the same as that of the badge.
 The military division has crossed swords on the star.

 The Medal is round, with a gold or silver version.
 It shows the stylized palm surrounded by a circlet with the motto of the order.

 The Ribbon of the order is green with a central white stripe.